Mike Yastrzemski Player Props: Giants vs. Pirates

 Mike Yastrzemski At The Plate

-- Yastrzemski has nine doubles, six home runs and nine walks while batting .265.
+- Yastrzemski has nine doubles, six home runs and 11 walks while hitting .261.

-- Yastrzemski enters this game on a six-game hitting streak.
-During his last outings, he's hitting .350 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.